polysyllabic/chaos/docs/chaosConfigFiles.md

   - `zero_reset`: Restore the menu value to default only when the counter is zero.

-Parent menu items and guards must be declared in the configuration file before they are referenced, but the definition order is otherwise unconstrained.
+Parent menu items and guards must be declared in the configuration file, but they may appear anywhere in `menu.layout`.

 ## Modifiers